Sue: Eric Saward. Why do I know that name?

-The early signs are good, especially when she gives one of her crew a dressing down.
+The early signs are encouraging, especially when she gives one of her crew a good dressing down.

 Sue: I love her already.
 So is she going to be like Ripley in this?
 Will she be the last survivor to face the Cybermen?

 Me: Yes.
-She even strips down to her underwear, first.
+She even strips down to her underwear.

-Sue: The set is enormous.
-It’s beautifully lit.
-You could get away with this today.
+Sue: The set is enormous, and beautifully lit.
+You could probably still get away with this today.

-The Doctor and Adric investigate the ship while the Cybermen start picking off its crew.
+The Doctor and Adric investigate the ship as the Cybermen start picking off its crew.

 Sue: There’s real suspense in this story.
-I mean, look at that shot there – it’s brilliant.
 Why can’t they all be this good?
 It’s frustrating.

-The Doctor and Adric wander into the middle of a crime scene.
-The episode ends when Ringway apprehends them for murder.
+The Doctor and Adric wander into the middle of a crime scene and the episode ends with Ringway apprehending them for murder.

 Sue: Very good.
 Excellent, in fact.

 Sue: She’s playing it too light.
-I’m not convinced she is taking this seriously.
+I’m not convinced she’s taking this seriously.

 The Doctor protests his innocence.
 As per bloody usual.

 Sue: I like the way he wants to drag people back to his TARDIS.
-It worked for him last week!
+After all, it worked for him last week!
 It’s very funny.

-In the freighter’s cargo hold, the Cybermen are stirring.
+Deep in the freighter’s cargo hold, Cybermen are beginning to stir.

-Sue: Not for kids.
-Not only does it look like auto asphyxiation, kids might have copied it by putting plastic bags on their heads.
+Sue: Not for kids!
+Not only does that look like autoerotic asphyxiation, kids might have copied it by putting plastic bags on their heads.
 It’s not very responsible, is it?
-However, I do like the idea that the Cybermen like to shrink-wrap themselves.
+However, I do like the idea that the Cybermen shrink-wrap themselves.

-But if the episode falls down when it comes to health and safety, it is progressive in other ways.
+If the episode falls short when it comes to health and safety, at least it’s progressive in other ways.

 Sue: It looks like a mini-TARDIS.
 Can the Cybermen travel in time?